 and volume limitations to our equipment.

-your kit.
+place in your kit.
 So you should choose between them.
-While taking the functionality of both items into account, we have tried to offer you only a single option, the most
+While taking the functionality of both items into account, we have tried to offer you only a single

 So that you don’t confuse the duplicated garments and the characteristics that can help you choose the one that fits your needs better:

 The main difference is thermal capacity.
 Higher in the Heavyweight Bottom, this is therefore relegated to hunts in the colder latitudes or with lower activity levels,

 while the Merino Core is lighter and more suitable for higher activity levels.
 In any case, the combination of both Bottoms is a good option for intensely cold conditions.

 Kelvin Lite Hoody vs Kelvin Down WS Hoody: